 People's plan for nature

 81 per cent of Britons believe that nature is under threat and action is urgently needed to protect it.
 Therefore, a citizens' assembly for Conservation was held in the UK from November 2022 to February 2023.
-The idea: randomly selected citizens will jointly develop a plan to protect biodiversity.
+The idea: randomly selected citizens should jointly develop a plan to protect biodiversity.
+The results were published on 23 March 2023.

 The questions asked were